DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 (pkgs.vimUtils.buildVimPluginFrom2Nix { pname = "dracula-nvim"; version = "master"; src = dracula-nvim; })
 ```

 This uses a builtin `vim` plugin builder.
-We just need to name the plugin, specify its version and source (which is an input).
+Most of the time, we just need to name the plugin, specify its version and source (which is an input).
+Generally this should build whichever plugin without much extra configuration.
+Note that to see more documentation `nix edit nixpkgs#vimUtils.buildVimPluginFrom2nix` works quite nicely.

 # Adding LSP